Button Selected Index Expression Blend Screenshots

 How to use Vista Buttons with FrontPage

-To install the popup menu into your html page you should do the following things:
+To install the dropdown menu into your html page you should do the following things:

 1).
 Create and save your buttons in any temp folder using Vista Buttons application.
 You canuse "Save as HTML" function.